UGC 6093

 This galaxy is known to host an active galactic nucleus, which is caused by the accretion of matter by a supermassive black hole located at its center, thus causing it to emit huge amounts of radiation and making UGC 6093's core shine excessively.
 This galaxy is also a megamaser, which means that it acts as a giant astronomical laser generating microwaves rather than visible light.
+Just like UGC 12158 and NGC 6744, it is considered a Milky Way twin in appearance, with a similar central bar and spiral arm structure.